Preamble

 To participate as the press or in the arts or the sciences, preserving Academic and press freedom and independence;

-To defend themselves and property with appropriate force and for those with sound mind to keep and bear Arms not capable of mass destruction;
+To defend themselves and property with appropriate force, and for those with sound and forbearing minds to keep and bear Arms not capable of mass destruction;

 To access information intended for public consumption and classified information that is no longer absolutely necessary for national security;